dyllonschmehl/nuxt-blog-starter/README.md

 npm run dev
 ```

-You can just hit the ground running by changing all instances of my name ('Connor') to your own, and editing other content as you see fit (e.g. on the homepage in the `components/Hero.vue`, and on the about page in `pages/about/index.vue`).
+You can just hit the ground running by changing all instances of my name ('Dyllon') to your own, and editing other content as you see fit (e.g. on the homepage in the `components/Hero.vue`, and on the about page in `pages/about/index.vue`).

 ### Creating blog posts